Should I buy an Apple laptop (MacBook) or an Apple Mac desktop computer? What are the pros and cons of Apple's laptops and desktops?

 It seems odd that the cheaper Mac mini and MacBook Pro (non Retina) both come with larger hard drives than most of the more expensive Macs.
 This is because the MacBook Air.
 MacBook Pro with Retina Display, and now Mac Pro all come with Flash storage built into the logic board.
 This is much faster (between 5-10 times faster) than a traditional Serial ATA hard drive.
 So although you get less storage you get much faster performance.

-Upgradability.
 Apple computers are notoriously difficult to upgrade, and the latest range offers even more restricted computing than ever.
 The MacBook Air and MacBook Pro with Retina Display both have soldered RAM and hard drives: they are basically non-upgradable, what you buy is what you’ll use forevermore.
 The MacBook Pro without Retina Display still enables you to upgrade the RAM (up to 16GB) and swap out the hard drive.
-The iMac 21.5-inch is technically upgradable but so hard to strip down that it might as well not be, but both the iMac 27-inch and Mac mini allow you reasonable access to the RAM and hard drive.
+The iMac 21.5-inch is technically upgradable but so hard to strip down that it might as well not be, but the iMac 27-inch allows you reasonable access to the RAM and hard drive.

 The new Mac Pro is an interesting unit in that it replaces the one Mac with superb upgradability options with a radically new design.
 You can upgrade the RAM fairly easily, but you can no longer install PCI-Express cards into the Mac Pro and the SSD .
 However the SSD isn’t soldered to the board as in a MacBook Air, instead it sits on a card above the GPU.
 Tantalisingly you may be able to upgrade the graphics card down the line, although the CPU will be forever fixed.